-Expense risk is the risk of greater than expected trends in, or sudden shocks to, the amount or timing expenses incurred by the business.
+Expense risk is the risk of greater than expected trends in, or sudden shocks to, the amount or timing of expenses incurred by the business.

-Daily operations follow a disciplined budgeting and control process that allows for the management of expenses based on the Branch's very substantial experience within the markets in which we operate.
+Operations follow a disciplined budgeting and control process that allows for the management of expenses based on the Branch's very substantial experience within the markets in which it operates.

-Morbidity and mortality
+(c) Morbidity and mortality risk

-Morbidity and mortality risk is the risk that the incidence and/or amounts of medical/death claims are higher than the assumptions made in pricing and/or reserving.
+Morbidity and mortality risk is the risk that the incidence and/or amounts of medical, critical illness, disability or death claims are higher than the assumptions made in pricing and/or reserving.